 11. Jump of a Dolphin

 The jump of a dolphin is known as porpoising.
-A number of researches show that dolphins use their jump as a method of communication.
-If you look at a dolphin porpoising, you will observe that they trace a parabolic path while performing the jump.
-Hence, it is yet another example of parabolic shape in real life.
+According to some research, dolphins use their jump as a method of communication.
+If you look at a dolphin’s porpoising, you will observe that they trace a parabolic path while performing the jump.